-Main areas of focus for 2024 include:
+Main areas of focus for 2025 include:

 - Cerro Prieto the Company is pursuing exploration of nearby areas within our concessions to extend mine life and potentially increase production.
 With the completed private placement financings, the Company has installed a second crushing circuit to expand crushing capacity to 4,500 tonnes per day.
-During the quarter ended September 30, 2024, the Company paused mining activity and produced only from stockpile until November 2024 at which point mine production resumed.
-The Company is analyzing potentially re-leaching material to extract residual gold from previously leached material which would increase gold production. - Esperanza Extension In Q1 2024 the Company began producing from the Esperanza Extension which is similar area in the same concession to the previously mined Puma zone. - Pinos Project the Company entered into a transaction with the eventual goal to obtain ownership of the Pinos gold project which would add another project to the Company's portfolio. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia On March 6, 2023, the Company announced that it has filed a Request for Arbitration with the International Centre for Settlement of Investment Disputes ("ICSID") against the United Mexican States.
+The Company is analyzing potentially re-leaching material to extract residual gold from previously leached material which would increase gold production. - Esperanza Extension The Company is currently producing from the Esperanza Extension which is a similar area in the same concession to the previously mined Puma zone.
+The Company's currently planned exploration program will focus on this concession. - Pinos Project the Company entered into a transaction with the eventual goal to obtain ownership of the Pinos gold project which would add another project to the Company's portfolio. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia On March 6, 2023, the Company announced that it has filed a Request for Arbitration with the International Centre for Settlement of Investment Disputes ("ICSID") against the United Mexican States.
 The treatment and inaction by the Mexican courts have resulted in a judicial expropriation of its subsidiary's investment in DynaResource de Mexico, S.A. de C.V. and a denial of justice in breach of Mexico's obligations under the North American Trade Agreement ("NAFTA").
 On February 7, 2024, the Company filed its Memorial related to the NAFTA claim and received Mexico's Counter-Memorial on June 19, 2024.
-On December 12, 2024, the Company filed its Reply on the Merits and Counter Memorial and is awaiting Mexico's counter filing.
+On December 12, 2024, the Company filed its Reply on the Merits and Counter Memorial and received Mexico's Rejoinder on the Merits and Reply on April 29, 2025.
 The Company is seeking damages as a result of Mexico's breaches of NAFTA.